In life, it’s tempting to take on as much as you can.

 One of the biggest roadblocks to a peaceful life is stress and anxiety.
 Simplifying your life means you let go of things that invite excess stress into your life.

 If you lead a complicated life with too much on your plate, you won’t have time to experience peace and quiet.
-By removing the excess stresses in your life, you give yourself the time to focus on your own needs.
+By removing the excess stresses in your life, you give yourself the time to focus on yourself and your own needs.

 More Time To Do What You Enjoy